Today’s Mexican Chicken and Rice is the latest recipe installment of my personal “Clean Out the Pantry” miniseries.

 I supplemented with a few fresh veggies that were threatening to spoil (jalapeno, bell pepper, and yellow onion) and quickly thawed some chicken breasts from the freezer to give the recipe extra bulk.

-If you’d like to keep the recipe vegetarian or simply don’t feel like running to the store for chicken, feel free to use an extra can of beans (any kind) in the chicken’s place.
+If you’d like to keep the recipe vegetarian or simply don’t feel like running to the store for chicken, feel free to use an extra can of beans (any kind) in the chicken’s place, or try this Mexican Salad recipe.

 Mexican Chicken and Rice